memgraph/docs/docs/import-data/data-streams/manage-streams.md

 An offset of `-1` denotes the beginning offset available for the given topic/partition.

-An offset of `-2` denotes the end of the stream and only the next produced message will be consumed.
+An offset of `-2` denotes the end of the stream in which case only the next produced message will be consumed.

 ## Logs

-Errors and notifications regarding streams are contained in Memgraph's log files which can be found at `/var/log/memgraph/memgraph_<date>.log` Look for the name of your stream in the log file to find the error.
+Errors and notifications regarding streams are contained in Memgraph's log files which can be found at `/var/log/memgraph/memgraph_<date>.log`.
+Look for the name of your stream in the log file to find the error.
 You can use the `grep` command to search for the stream in the log file: